This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Gold Leaf Museum

-Visiting Gold Leaf Museum is one of the most fascinating things to do in Kanazawa.
-You will learn all about the gold leaf manufacturing process, the history of gold leaf and its uses.
+Visiting the Gold Leaf Museum is one of the most interesting things to do in Kanazawa.
+Here, you’ll learn how gold leaf is made, its long history, and all the ways it’s used in art and decoration.

 Kazue-machi Chaya District